 The high school college-preparatory program should provide the basic foundation for majoring in earth science.
 A good background in the natural sciences, social sciences, and well-developed communication skills will be of great value.
 Work experience in any area of the environmental sciences is desirable.

-Students pursuing a BSEd in Earth and Space Science at Ship complete 48 credits of general education, in which they receive a background in the:
+Students pursuing a BSEd in Earth Science at Ship complete 48 credits of general education, in which they receive a background in the: